 Ayurveda is a philosophy of living wellness.
 The goal of Ayurvedic philosophy is to have contented longevity with the body thriving.
-As our health radiates, so will our lives and by cultivating a peaceful home environment, as well as inner space of consciousness, lessen unnecessary karmic attachments that lead to body imbalance by our cravings and aversions.
+As our health radiates, so does our lives; by cultivating a peaceful home environment we cultivate Wa, (Japanese for harmony) as well as inner space of consciousness and Zen, if you will.
+Unnecessary karmic attachments lead to body imbalance by our cravings and aversions.

-Since my personal goal is to live to 100 (with ease), for me and other long range planners, it’s good to see a horizon of what healthy longevity looks like!
+Since my personal goal is to live to 100 (with ease), it’s good to see a horizon of what healthy longevity looks like!

 Ayurveda focuses on digestion, Foods, yes, but also thought, feelings and emotions.
 The end result creates Essence in our body and supports Ojas, or sweetness in our being.
 Ojas is the experience of happiness, bliss, and contentment.